giantswarm/docs/src/content/getting started/understand-options-for-connectivity/_index.md

 - Default network policies
 - Ingress and egress

-Maybe example of an application that needs to connect to a database to show how it works -->
+Maybe example of an application with helo world example https://github.com/giantswarm/hello-world-app/ -->